 Cooperation and Respectfulness: Key to Dealing with the Canada Revenue Agency (CRA) Tax Audit

 When faced with an audit by the CRA, ignoring the issue is not a viable solution.
 In fact, it’s highly likely that you will be audited at some point.
 Instead, it’s best to stay organized and cooperate with the process.
-Being respectful and responsive to CRA requests will likely make the process smoother and increase the chances of a favorable outcome.
+Being respectful and responsive to CRA tax audit requests will likely make the process smoother and increase the chances of a favorable outcome.

 Seek Professional Assistance